code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-12-spring-jms-message-selector-example.md

 }
 {% endhighlight %}

 The `JmsTemplate` by default converts a String into a `TextMessage` using the `SimpleMessageConverter`.
-For more information on this you can check the [Spring JMS Message Converter example]({{ site.url }}/spring-jms-message-converter-example.html).
+For more information on this you can check the [Spring JMS MessageConverter example]({{ site.url }}/spring-jms-message-converter-example.html).

-We need to use a [MessagePostProcessor](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/jms/core/MessagePostProcessor.html){:target="_blank"} to add a JMS property to a message after it has been processed by the converter.
+We can use a [MessagePostProcessor](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/jms/core/MessagePostProcessor.html){:target="_blank"} to add a JMS property to a message after it has been processed by the converter.

 Modify the `Sender` to check an `isHighPriority` parameter.
 If the value equals `true` a <var>priority</var> property with the value <var>high</var> is set.
 Otherwise the property is set to  <var>low</var>.